L-U-C-K-Y/Reduce-PowerPoint-File-Size/README.md

 Reduce the file size of a PowerPoint file by:

-1. Unpacking it
+1. Unpacking the .pptx file
-1. Optimize it (using ImageOptim)
+1. Optimizing the media files
+    * Convert .tiff to .png
+    * Resize images to max. width/height of 1920px (can be changed)
+    * Compressing the images with ImageOptim
-1. Compressing it again
+1. Compressing the unpacked files into the .pptx again

-🎉
+1. 🎉

 ## Requirements

-- Have ImageOptim installed
+* Have ImageOptim installed
-- Currently, only for MacOS
+* Currently, only for MacOS

 ## How to use